 Who knows what class your child will end up in?
 What if she’s separated from her BFF?
 It’s not the end of the world, but it could be the start of a slippery slope towards it.
 She could become friends with anyone!
 It takes all types, but that doesn’t mean you have to go to their parties.

-So here’s early an Christmas present.
+So here’s a little present.
 Just copy and paste into a word document and adjust to suit:

 Dear [Insert princpal’s name],